 Vegan bacon is not the same as 'real' bacon - but that's a good thing!
-We all like stuff that tastes salty, smoky and slightly fatty, but this doesn't need to involve meat.
-The vegan bacons out there all have their particular charm.
+Most humans like stuff that tastes salty, smoky and slightly fatty, but this doesn't need to involve meat.
+The vegan bacons out there each have their particular charm.
 The most common varieties are the VBites rashers or else tempeh rashers, made by several companies: Impulse; Tofurky and VBites.
 Whichever type you choose, drizzle with a little soya sauce, put them in nice bread and maybe some brown or tomato sauce; sliced tomatoes... the rest is up to you!

 Elsewhere on the web, vegan cooks worldwide are trying their hands at seitan bacon, coconut bacon, beancurd skin bacon, jackfruit bacon, shiitake mushroom bacon, tempeh bacon... go explore!

 2-3 rashers per sandwich, possibly 3-4 if using tempeh rashers Oil - olive or plain Good quality bread, white, wholemal, sourdough...
 Vegan butter if you like it Sauce, eg bbq, brown, tomato.
 Possibly soya sauce if using tempeh Vegetable options: sliced tomato, leaves, alfalfa sprouts...

 ALL KITTED OUT: scissors to open the rashers packet; non-stick pan of any type; fish slice or similar; knife to spread everything on the sarnie and chop tomatoes etc